New brewery offers balanced beers with lots of heart that everyone can fancy. Just a brief bike ride away. Enjoy in the Falls this June!

 Read JK’s full Love City beer-by-beer breakdown in May’s edition of The Local, and by all means, make the trip out here when you get a chance.
 This June, Love City comes to the neighborhood paired with a fresh modern menu by chef Alex Garfinkel and the best rooftop view East Falls.

 Love City in the Falls: Rooftop views, live music, world-class food, and Love City beer.
-Saturday June 9th, 6:30 – 10pm.
+Sunday June 10th, 6:30 – 10pm.
 Tickets $60pp/$110 couple.
-Price includes Love City beer and small plates (wine and cocktails available for purchase).
+Price includes Love City beer, Young American Cider, with small plates (wine and cocktails available for purchase).

 FALLSER FIELD TRIP!